Looking at some of the world’s top adaptive athletes is sure to give anyone a bit of real-world inspiration.

 I want to be respected as an athlete instead of being admired as a person with an impairment. ~ Marcel Hug

 Are you inspired to practice a little harder?
 Are you now thinking that there is no excuse for not chasing your dreams or trying something that you have always wanted to do?
 You’re not alone.
 Whether you qualify as an adaptive athlete or not, there is never an excuse for living your life without pursuing your dreams, athletic or otherwise.

 These accomplished athletes are so numerous we can’t begin to list them all.
 They are living proof that disability does not mean no ability.

-If you are disabled and are interested in participating in adaptive sports such as archery, cycling, downhill skiing, basketball, horseback riding, you name it, I found a great informational website for you at: Disabled Sports USA.
+If you are disabled and are interested in participating in adaptive sports such as archery, cycling, downhill skiing, basketball, horseback riding, you name it, check out this great informational website: Disabled Sports USA.